 Many period symptoms such as cramps and headaches are caused by an inflammatory chemical called prostaglandin.
 Therefore, as omega 3 is anti-inflammatory, this should help to counteract the problem.

-A small Danish study found that women who took fish oil and vitamin B12 for example, experienced an improvement in their period symptoms and in their overall period pain.
+Research has found that women who took fish oils high in omega-3, experienced an improvement in their period symptoms and in their overall period pain.
 This was in comparison to the control group who consumed “regular” oil and experienced no improvement in their symptoms.
-Again, researchers put this down to the fact that omega 3 decreases inflammation.
+(2) Again, researchers put this down to the fact that omega 3 decreases inflammation.

 Fish, walnuts, flax seeds and soybeans are all excellent sources of omega 3 but see my blog ‘Period diet: what should you eat?’ for some more information.